jgru/opencl-playground/README.md

 * OpenCL framework
 * LibTiff

+###Project description
+---
+Some further information to the separate projects:

 - TextureProcessing
 Reads the specified input image and creates a repeatable texture from it by performing a cyclic shift in x- and y-direction and blending of the shifted and original version of the image.

 - HistogramCalculation
 Calculates an 8-bit-histogram in an efficient way.

 - PrefixSum
 Calculates the (exclusive) prefix sum of an array of integers.